-Death toll from Pakistan mosque suicide bombing rises to 83
+Death toll from Pakistan mosque suicide bombing rises to 88

 What was left of the roof then caved in, injuring many more, according to Zafar Khan, a police officer.
 Rescuers had to remove mounds of debris to reach worshippers still trapped under the rubble.

-More bodies were retrieved from the rubble of the mosque overnight and early on Tuesday, according to Mohammad Asim, a government hospital spokesman in Peshawar, and several of those critically injured died in hospital.
+More bodies were retrieved overnight and early Tuesday, according to Mohammad Asim, a government hospital spokesman in Peshawar, and several of those critically injured died.
+“Most of them were policemen,” Asim said of the victims.

-Bilal Faizi, the chief rescue official, said rescue teams were still working Tuesday at the site of the mosque — located inside a police compound in a high security zone of the city — as more people are believed trapped inside after the roof caved in.
+Bilal Faizi, the chief rescue official, said rescue teams were still working Tuesday at the site as more people are believed trapped inside.
+Mourners were burying the bombing victims at different graveyards in the city and elsewhere.
+The bombing also wounded more than 150 people.

-He said the bombing also wounded more than 150 people.
-It was not clear how the bomber was able to slip into the walled compound in a high-security zone with other government buildings.
+It was not clear how the bomber was able to slip into the walled compound in a high-security zone with other government buildings and get to the mosque — an indication of a major security lapse.

-Also on Tuesday, mourners were burying the bombing victims at different graveyards in Peshawar and elsewhere.
+The investigation will show “how the terrorist entered the mosque,” said Ghulam Ali, the provincial governor in the Khyber Pakhtunkhwa province, where Peshawar is the capital.

+Prime Minister Shahbaz Sharif visited a hospital in Peshawar after the bombing and vowed “stern action” against those behind the attack.

+“The sheer scale of the human tragedy is unimaginable.
+This is no less than an attack on Pakistan,” he tweeted.
+He expressed his condolences to the families of the victims, saying their pain ”cannot be described in words.”

 Authorities have not determined who was behind the bombing.
-Shortly after the explosion on Monday, Sarbakaf Mohmand, a commander for the Pakistani Taliban, also known as Tehreek-e-Taliban Pakistan or TTP, claimed responsibility for the attack in a post on Twitter.
+Shortly after the explosion, Sarbakaf Mohmand, a commander for the Pakistani Taliban — also known as Tehreek-e-Taliban Pakistan or TTP — claimed responsibility for the attack in a post on Twitter.

 But hours later, TTP spokesperson Mohammad Khurasani distanced the group from the bombing, saying it was not its policy to target mosques, seminaries and religious places, adding that those taking part in such acts could face punitive action under TTP’s policy.
 His statement did not address why a TTP commander had claimed responsibility for the bombing.